Review · Other Supplements

 - Is Burn The Fat Flexible Meal Planning a scam?

 - No. Tom Venuto is a known author, the product delivers a real e-book, and the refund is handled by ClickBank.
-The question isn't fraud — it's whether the marketing promise matches the content.
-The book teaches flexible dieting, but you won't lose fat eating pizza daily unless you're in a calorie deficit.
+The issue isn't fraud — it's whether the marketing promise matches the content.
+The book will teach you flexible dieting, but you won't eat pizza daily and lose fat unless you're in a deficit.

 - Can I really eat anything and still lose fat?

 - Only if 'anything' fits within a calorie deficit.
-The flexible method lets you include foods you enjoy, but you still manage portions and total intake.
-If you read 'anything' as unrestricted eating, you'll maintain or gain weight.
-Energy balance still rules.
+The book's flexible dieting method lets you include foods you enjoy, but you still have to manage portions and total intake.
+If you interpret 'anything' as unrestricted eating, you'll maintain or gain weight.
+The science hasn't changed: energy balance rules.